-1. Communication
+Communication

-- a.
-Fieldwork students are expected to contact the college supervisor by phone or email the week before fieldwork begins. - Fieldwork students are expected to communicate as necessary with both the agency and college supervisors throughout fieldwork.
-Students should contact the college supervisor if they are experiencing a fieldwork-related problem or conflict that is not easy to resolve.
+- 1. Fieldwork students are expected to contact the college supervisor by phone or email the week before fieldwork begins. - 2.
+Fieldwork students are expected to communicate as necessary with both the agency and college supervisors throughout fieldwork.
+Students should contact the college supervisor if they are experiencing a fieldwork-related problem or conflict that is not easy to resolve. - 3.
+Fieldwork students should monitor their Cortland email accounts for fieldwork-related emails.

-2. Attendance
+Attendance